taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 5

 Asoka, Iri still tucked into their neck, has been seated next to Min on floor mats in front of a low table piled high with more food than Asoka has seen in weeks.
 It's midday, and bright natural light floods the Central Hearth, but the temperature is comfortable.
 Overhead, an enormous eSyrup bubble protects the Central Hearth from the harsh sun and poisonous air, like a giant cell membrane.
 The day's cooking crew has just brought out the last of the serving plates, piled high with steaming hot food that makes Asoka's salivation response go wild.
 Asoka's face veil annotates the many strange fishes, vegetables, fruit, and grain laid out in lavish display.
-We see Nicola Cavalcanti, now a robust and cheeky grandmother in her 50s, bring out the last trays of [escabeche](https://en.wikipedia.org/wiki/Escabeche) made with [tambaqui](https://en.wikipedia.org/wiki/Tambaqui), and behind her, another elder, [one of the few men with white hair and wrinkles](https://www.theguardian.com/society/2013/jan/29/men-cancer-deaths-greater-women), carries out large bowls full of [kkakdugi](https://en.wikipedia.org/wiki/Kkakdugi).
+We see Nicola Cavalcanti, now a robust and cheeky grandmother in her 50s, carrying out the last trays of [escabeche](https://en.wikipedia.org/wiki/Escabeche) made with [tambaqui](https://en.wikipedia.org/wiki/Tambaqui), and behind her, another elder, [one of the few men with white hair and wrinkles](https://www.theguardian.com/society/2013/jan/29/men-cancer-deaths-greater-women), carries out large bowls full of [kkakdugi](https://en.wikipedia.org/wiki/Kkakdugi).

 As the last serving bowl is placed on the tables, a hush falls over the entire room.
 Asoka, eager to start eating, looks around in confusion, then hesitantly starts to reach for a bowl of rice.
 Min slaps down Asoka's hand.